tomwillfixit/atomci/README.md

 *** This is a work in progress.
 Literally just threw this shit together. ***

-## Aim : Use docker-compose to setup a Atom Editor (http://atom.io) for development and management of CI pipeline components
+## Goal : Use docker-compose to setup a Atom Editor (http://atom.io) for development and management of CI pipeline components

 docker-compose simplifies the creation of a complete scaled-down CI pipeline which is portable, deployable and throwaway-able.